alchemical-lich/alchemical-lich.github.io/_posts/2024-5-06-HRE-Campaign.md

 - In Moorbach, they learn more about the assault from a few nights ago.
 Green-clad bandits descended on the town, targeting visitors in the Golden Goose.
 They abducted 18 people and killed 7 villagers.

 - The Wolfguard travels through the swamp, evading some giant leeches, and hatches a plan for their assault on the cloister.
-Streng, the Halfling thief, is made in invisible and scouts the building.
+Streng, the Halfling thief, is made invisible and scouts the building.

 - At dusk, Streng is sent back in to open the main doors from the inside, while the rest of the party waits outside for a frontal assault.